devnich/python-programming/README.md

 -   Begin the definition of a new function with `def`, followed by the name of the function.
 -   Must obey the same rules as variable names.
--   Parameters in parentheses; empty parentheses if the function doesn\'t take any inputs.
+-   Parameters in parentheses; empty parentheses if the function doesn't take any inputs.
 -   Colon, then an indented block of code

 ### Defining a function does not run it